folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 ## Permissions

-In order to interact with Data import settings, a user needs to be assigned the following permission:

--   **Settings (Data import): Can view, create, edit, and remove.** This permission allows the user to see and use the Data import settings.

--   **Settings (Data import): Can view only.** This permission allows the user to see the Data import settings but not make changes.

-Note: This is the only permission available for Data import settings.
-You are unable to view and access Data import settings if you do not have this permission assigned to you.
+The permissions listed below allow you to interact with Data Import settings.
 You can assign permissions to users in the Users app.

+-   **Settings (Data import): Can view, create, edit, and remove.** This permission allows the user to see and and change the Data Import settings.

+-   **Settings (Data import): Can view only.** This permission allows the user to see the Data Import settings but not make any changes to them.

 ## Settings \> Data import \> Job profiles